pavolsenko/frontend-interview-eversports/README.md

 - Unit tests added using Jest
 - ARIA labels added to icon buttons that do not have visible labels for improved accessibility
-- Back to top button on search results